 Distributional Effects of Air Pollution from Electric Vehicle Adoption

-We examine the distributional effects of changes in local air pollution from driving electric vehicles in the United States.
-We employ an econometric model to estimate power plant emissions and an integrated assessment model to value damages in air pollution from both electric and gasoline vehicles.
-Using the locations of currently registered electric vehicles, we find that people living in census block groups with median income greater than about $65,000 receive positive environmental benefits from these vehicles while those below this threshold receive negative environmental benefits.
-Asian and Hispanic residents receive positive environmental benefits, but White and Black residents receive negative environmental benefits.
-In multivariate analyses, environmental benefits are positively correlated with income and urban measures, conditional on racial composition.
-In addition, conditional on income and urbanization, separate regressions find environmental benefits to be positively related with Asian and Hispanic block-group population shares, negatively correlated with White share, and uncorrelated with Black share.
-Environmental benefits tend to be larger in states offering purchase subsidies.
-However, for these states, an increase in subsidy size is associated with a decrease in created environmental benefits.
+We examine distributional effects of changes in local air pollution from driving electric vehicles in the United States.
+An econometric model estimates power plant emissions and an integrated assessment model values damages in air pollution from electric and gasoline vehicles.
+Using data on currently registered electric vehicles, we find that people in census block groups with median income greater than about $65,000 receive positive environmental benefits while those below this threshold receive negative environmental benefits.
+On average, Asian and Hispanic residents receive positive environmental benefits, but white and black residents receive negative environmental benefits.
+In multivariate analyses with census region fixed effects, environmental benefits are positively correlated with income and urban measures and with Asian, black, and Hispanic block-group population shares.
+Created environmental benefits tend to be larger in states offering purchase subsidies.
+However, for these states, an increase in subsidy size is associated with a decrease in environmental benefits.